 Despite the problems the crisis has posed for companies, life and business continues, mandating a need for thorough preparation and meticulous planning.
 This strategy has enabled many organisations to react to changing conditions facilitated by

 “SMEs in the ICT space are well placed to react quickly to changing market conditions ensuring continuity of vital services to their customers.
 Like many companies, we experienced a flurry of activity as our clients moved toward home-working and into the cloud.

 The first thing we had to decide was how to support their new environments.
 We took the decision to extend our working hours to provide continued support in non-standard hours to ensure business continuity for our clients.
 One of the biggest issues they faced was the increased security threat from malicious actors trying to take advantage of the situation.

 There is still a significant amount of uncertainty at the moment and the knee-jerk reaction is for businesses to look at cost savings across their enterprise.
 We decided to implement a 20% discount in support fees, contingent on payment terms, across the board for all our clients to help them through the crisis.
 This has improved our cash flow and, in the long–term we believe, our customer loyalty, as we share some of the financial burden with our customers."

 The ability to make decisions in an agile and proactive manner has always been important but the challenges thrown up by COVID 19 in the mid-market has meant that organisations reacting rapidly have strengthened customer relationships.
-Delayed capital expenditure, remote working and cyber-threats have caused many sleepless nights but a preemptive approach has bought a favorable reaction.
+Delayed capital expenditure, remote working and cyber-threats have caused many sleepless nights but a pre-emptive approach has bought a favourable reaction.
+Caplan continues;

 Although the crisis has seen any number of capital expenditure projects shelved the same cannot be said for business owners looking to exit.
 For advisers like Evolution Capital, the demand for their expertise is high although they have had to make a few adjustments to their operational approach.